pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 e: yaed guardgqx
 ```

 So, we know which cypher to use and the code word.
-Knowing the codeword may not be as easy as we think.
+However, knowing the code word may not be enough to decrypt the message.
 We are lucky when we know the secret code word `skull`.
 But, we still get gibberish when we implement the code word `skull` to decrypt message 3.
-Therefore, knowing the code word is not enough; it is also essential to know the length of the codeword.
+Therefore, knowing the code word is not enough; it is also essential to know the length of the code word.

-To find the length of the codeword, we must find an information leak that often happens in long messages with repeating words.
-Since we are moving the same codeword across the encrypted message, we start seeing peaks in the distribution after a few intervals.
+To find the length of the code word, we must find an information leak that often happens in long messages with repeating words.
+Since we are moving the same code word across the encrypted message, we start seeing peaks in the distribution after a few intervals.

 ### Cracking the code